murtaugh/MTG-Lands-Pile/index.md

 Mana variance most often punishes players at two points in the game: early, when an insufficient land count leaves them unable to get started, and late, when drawing lands instead of spells leaves them unable to act.

-Lands Pile is a variant rule meant for casual play that reduces the variance of mana availability.
+**Lands Pile** is a variant ruleset meant for casual play that reduces the variance of mana availability.
 Each player has a face-down secondary draw pile of basic lands alongside their library, and may choose to draw from it at the beginning of their draw step.

 This variant is intended for bracket 1 play, if I may use that as a shorthand for the most casual games in any format.
-It's also worth noting that the Lands Pile is optional by design: if you're playing a more efficient deck against a casual one, choosing not to use it is a reasonable way to level the field.
+It's also worth noting that using the Lands Pile is optional by design: if you're playing a more efficient deck against a casual one, choosing not to use it is a reasonable way to level the field.

 ---

 ## Setup

-Before the game begins, each player may set aside any number of basic lands from their deck as their **Lands Pile**, then shuffles it face-down.
+Before the game begins, each player may set aside any number of basic lands from their deck as their Lands Pile, then shuffles it face-down.
 (Normal deckbuilding rules apply.)
 Opponents may cut the Lands Pile after it's shuffled.

 Only cards with the basic supertype may be in the Lands Pile.
 This includes Snow-Covered basics and Wastes.